For Better or For Worse by Lynn Johnston for July 12, 2021

 21. 20190101 121642

-captastro about 3 years ago
+captastro over 3 years ago

 My mother in law passed away.
 She was something of a hoarder.
 In an upstairs room we found glass canning jars with stuff in them for over 30 yes.
 Since we happened to park the dumpster under the room window, I took the window out and my wife and I spent an enjoyable day tossing glass jar of varying sizes into the dumpster.
 Some of the splashes were epic.